Prompt Rules

 Malicious Prompt

-Detects attempts to manipulate AI prompts with adversarial inputs.
-Supported actions:
+Detect attempts to manipulate AI behavior with adversarial inputs.

 Malicious Entity

-Detects personally identifiable information (PII) and other confidential data, such as email addresses, credit cards, government-issued IDs, etc. You can add individual rules for each detection type, such as Email Address, US Social Security Number, Credit Card, etc., and apply specific actions to each rule:
+Detect personally identifiable information (PII) and other confidential data, such as Email Address, US Social Security Number, Credit Card, etc.

 - Block